cu5tmtp/Greg-E-core/README.md

 ---

-For documentation on how to add recipes to the multiblocks go look into my kubejs files in the Greg-E repo.
-I will make a wiki one day, but that day is not today.
+For documentation on how to add recipes to the multiblocks go look into the wiki section.

 ---